ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android/3-test-on-android.md

 1. Notice how the project is currently in "Windows, Mac, Linux" mode.
 We need to switch to Android.

 1. Select _Android_ on the left and then click on _Switch Platform_.
 This will take a few moments as it re-builds the assets for Android mode.
-This step can take a little longer the first time its done for any project.
+This step can take a little longer the first time it is done for any project.

     ![Switch platform to Android#center](images/build-settings-switch-platform.png "Figure 2.
 Switch platform to Android")